jtushman/pivotal_tools/README.md

 ---------------
 Lists all stories for a given project (will prompt you if not specified) Can filter by user with the `for` option
+By default show the top 20 stories, can specify more (or less) with the number option

 show_story
 ---------------